toyotaracing94/Biometric-RFID-Access-Firmware/README.md

 This folder will hold service and also the entry point of the firmware program, such as services to wrap the code of the sensor, or the task creation and management
 - `test`:
 This folder will hold the unit test of the program.
 Why I choose PlatformIO is that they have many support for many Unit Test Framework for C++ Software development
+- `custom_partitions.csv`:
+This file contains the configurations for the partitions table to be load into the ESP32 flash
+- `platformio.ini`:
+This file is a configuration to set up your development environment, such as the frameworks, platform we use, the 3rd party libraries, board builds configurations, etc.

 ## How to Build and Flash
 <p align="center">